-Get what I’m saying?
+Get what we’re saying?
 Here are 24 more examples.

 If you want to see how you’re doing, put one of your blog posts into this readability score calculator.

-Here are the Flesch-Kincaid grade level scores of a few popular writers.
-I write at about a 4th-grade level.
+Here are the Flesch-Kincaid grade-level scores of a few popular writers.
+We write at about a 4th-grade level.
 If you use complex words often, your score will be much higher.

 11. The one factor behind all great writers

-Even if you apply all of these overnight, you still won’t write as quickly as I do by tomorrow.
+Even if you apply all of these overnight, you still won’t write as quickly as we do by tomorrow.

 Writing quickly takes practice, a lot of practice.

 Malcolm Gladwell estimates that it takes about 10,000 hours of practice to master a skill.
-If you write five hours a day, five days a week, that’s about eight years.
+Writing five hours a day, five days a week, is about eight years.

 But even if you’re not close, you will get better every step of the way there.
 So, don’t get discouraged if you can only write 300 words per hour right now.
 Over time, if you’re truly working on writing faster, it will creep up to 310, then 320, then 350, and so on…

-In just a year or two, you might be writing 1,000 words per hour—sooner if you’re a quick learner.
+In just a year or two, you might write 1,000 words per hour—sooner if you’re a quick learner.